-CHAPTER 1: INTRODUCTION
+CHAPTER 1: INTRODUCTION1.

 0 IntroductionThis chapter will gives an overview about viral marketing on food related contents in Facebook and how the young adults use it as a platform for them to go to that particular food establishment.
 This chapter also will includes the problem statement, objectives and research questions.
-Moreover, the significances of this study are determined regarding on the application and effectiveness of the viral marketing in Facebook towards food establishment and also amongst young adults in Selangor.

-Every business wants to grow and also develop their business to get a strong customer base.
+Moreover, the significances of this study are determined regarding on the application and effectiveness of the viral marketing in Facebook towards food establishment and also amongst young adults in Selangor.1.1 Background of StudyEvery business wants to grow and also develop their business to get a strong customer base.

 In this modern era, this way of marketing is said to be no longer efficient because of the high competition in business.
 In addition, traditional marketing methods use a lot of time and cost.
 Thus, traders or sellers have used social media as a marketing medium since they existed.
 Web-based social networking or social media is a progression of sites and applications made to enable users to share data and substance rapidly, effectively and continuously.
 Most users these days characterize online networking as an application in their devices, however truth be told, this communication tool has begun with computers.
 The best platform of social media for advertising are Facebook, Instagram and Twitter.
 Traders or seller use these social media because they can target their products or services through a wider medium to the public.

 This phenomenon has created viral marketing and E-WOM (Electronic word of mouth) become a tool in empowering the viral marketing.
 Basically, this viral marketing is one of the ways in which marketing is encouraging the spread of advertising online through social media users.
 So, when a post has features that interest the users, they are likely to share the post with others on their social media.
 Basically, viral marketing was introduced in 1997 when the founders of Hotmail, Tim Draper and Steve Jurvetson found the idea to include the ‘Get your FREE Web-based email .

 Right now, be that as it may, an absence of accord exists concerning any reasonable meaning of what viral showcasing is.
 While for a few, viral promoting alludes to verbal (WOM) correspondence whereby certain individuals converse with others about a specific item or administration (Phelps et al., 2004; Rosen, 2000), for others, viral advertising contrasts from WOM correspondence in that the individuals who make the infection have a personal stake in connecting with, selecting or contacting particular people in the net.
 Put in an unexpected way, the estimation of the infection for the individual who initially spreads it is straightforwardly identified with the quantity of different clients the infection draws in (Modzelewski, 2000).
 In this manner viral promoting is advertising connected to WOM (Gruen, Osmonbekov, and Czaplewski, 2006), at the end of the day, the utilization of WOM as an instrument to disperse the showcasing effort (thus the term buzz showcasing which is likewise used to portray it).
 It is along these lines important to blend informal exchange with organize impact hypotheses.
 Vilpponen et al. (2006) characterize viral promoting as verbal correspondence in circumstances where positive system impacts win and where the part of the influencer is dynamic because of positive system impacts, a viewpoint that the ebb and flow inquire about offers.

 Put differently, the positive effect of the network is in evidence not only because the message reaches a wider audience and spreads at a greater speed but also because the response amongst individuals is more positive.
 In a persuasive communication context, a favorable attitude towards the source or person passing on the message, or simply a knowledge thereof, is reflected in a greater receptivity thereto, such that we speak of the multiplying effects in the efficacy of viral communication.
 If we add to this the fact that in viral communication it is individuals who assume the ”cost” of spreading the campaign or message, the phenomenon becomes one of enormous interest to firms.
 Yet, even taking account of the positive effects of the net, there is still a great deal to be learnt concerning the specific effects involved in the sending and forwarding of viral messages, a gap which we aim to fill in part through the present research.